gooddaytoday/testcafe-reporter-spec/README.md

 # testcafe-reporter-spec-plus

 This is fork of the **Spec** reporter plugin for [TestCafe](http://devexpress.github.io/testcafe).
+You can:

-You can filter warnings by specifying filter option in testcafe's config file `.testface.js.`:
+- Filter warnings by specifying filter option in testcafe's config file `.testface.js.`:
+- Log progress after each fixture.
+Disabled by default.

 ```js
 module.exports = {